 I’m not sure if it was the cool sea breeze on a warm sunny day, but we found the initial part of this hike absolutely delightful!

 The flat trail runs along the coast and passes through two small villages by the sea – Nim Shue Wan Tsuen and Cheung Sha Lan.
 The village houses with their garden patches make you forget that moments ago you were in Discovery Bay.

 The flat trail runs along the coast for approximately 1.5 km till it finally ends next to the Trappist Monastery Pier.
 From here, turn right and take the steps uphill.

 A short climb to the Monastery

 Although the uphill incline starts from this point, it’s not too steep, fortunately.
 Simply go up the steps and then follow the signs.

 It’s a short 10-minute walk to the Monastery.
 Along the way, look out for the Stations of the Cross.

 Our Lady of Joy Abbey

-The Trappist Haven Monastery, known as Our Lady of Joy Abbey since 15 January 2000, is home to a number of Roman Catholic monks of the Cistercian Order of the Strict Observance, or Trappists.
+The Trappist Haven Monastery, known as Our Lady of Joy Abbey since 15 January 2000, is home to several Roman Catholic monks of the Cistercian Order of the Strict Observance, or Trappists.

 The first building along the way is the residential building of the abbey (I assume that’s what it is).
-You can walk around the building, but do it in a quiet and respectful manner.
+You can walk around the building but do it quietly and respectfully.